HL-Dz/virtual-keyboard-app/README.md

 New languages can be easily added as needed using JavaScript.

 Using the virtual keyboard, you can add new tasks to the todo list.
-Todo list can be viewed by press on the button "Show all task".
+Todo list can be viewed by press on the button "**Show all task**".
 The App is adaptive, but the virtual keyboard is hidden for tablets, because the system keyboard appears.